Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Abstract

 \section{Abstract}

-We develop a descent criterion for $K$-linear abelian categories.
-Using recent advances in the Langlands correspondence due to Abe, we build a correspondence between certain rank 2 local systems and certain Barsotti-Tate groups on complete curves over a finite field.
+We construct a descent-of-scalars criterion for $K$-linear abelian categories.
+Using advances in the Langlands correspondence due to Abe, we build a correspondence between certain rank 2 local systems and certain Barsotti-Tate groups on complete curves over a finite field.
 We conjecture that such Barsotti-Tate groups ``come from'' a family of fake elliptic curves.
 As an application of these ideas, we provide a criterion for being a Shimura curve over $\mathbb{F}_{q}$.
 Along the way we formulate a conjecture on the field-of-coefficients of certain compatible systems.

 {}